Skip to content

 Transitional Solution Until 2028

-Additionally, the EU is currently discussing a possible handling fee for such shipments.
+Additionally, the EU is currently discussing a possible processing fee for such shipments.
 It is already clear: The price advantage of many non-European online shops is likely to shrink significantly in the coming years.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.